bolenton/bolenton.github.io/connect.md

 <link href="//cdn-images.mailchimp.com/embedcode/classic-081711.css" rel="stylesheet" type="text/css">

 <h2 align="center">Subscribe to my mailing list</h2>
     I would Love to keep in touch with you!
-Hit subcribe if you want to recieve updates from me.
+Hit subscribe if you want to receive updates from me.
     Or if you simply just want to be notified when I make a new blog post.
+Say `Hello` at <taurus@tauruso.com>